Perspective | In Buffalo, the Bills are ingrained in your DNA. Good luck trying to escape.

 We’re older now, and to us, the Bills are the city — wherever we are.
 I don’t think it’s about living vicariously through them while we’re apart.
 Nor do I think it’s any fantasy of athletic accomplishment.
 It’s that they keep going, and we keep going.
 After all, what’s the alternative?

 Now, I don my Josh Allen jersey at home.
 From way back in the dresser, I dig out an old Bills beret someone gave me in 2000.
 I never thought wearing a beret was very Buffalo.
 But after decades of drought, I don’t care.
-I wear it happily and hold onto a tiny, plastic ’70s Buffalo Bills helmet for good luck.
+I wear it happily and hold onto a tiny, plastic, ’70s Buffalo Bills helmet for good luck.
 After Allen’s eagle-eyed passes, after Stefon Diggs’s spectacular catches, loud cheers of “There he goes!” annoy my neighbors.

 But being Bills is more than just a player, more than just a team, more than all the fans.
 It’s a state of mind.
-It’s the Henry’s Hamburgers, the Beef on Weck.
+It’s the Henry’s Hamburgers, the beef on weck.
 It’s your history, your genes, your life.
 It’s your closest friends.
 It’s Buffalo.